kdsalvy/Docker-Kubernetes/docker-kubernetes-springboot-demo/docker-kubernetes-springboot-demo/README.md

 ### Deployment
 Deployment encapsulates replica-set and provides way to ensure rolling updates and rollback.

-#### Updates and rollout in deployment – we can update the image version, labels, selectors etc. We can set the strategy as rollout (default) which deploys-destroys one container at a time.
+###Updates and rollout in deployment
+we can update the image version, labels, selectors etc. We can set the strategy as rollout (default) which deploys-destroys one container at a time.

 ## Kubernetes Service